BlackMagic/Guardian/README.md

 #### Creating external links in your comments
 This operation is slightly more complex and involves interaction with the Guardian's link function, which can be found below the dialog box that your comment is entered into.

 Assume you want to create a link in your comment to this Wikipedia article: https://en.wikipedia.org/wiki/Ontological_argument, and your comment looks like this: Please refer to <b>St Anselm's ontological argument</b> for further details.
-The bolded text will be the link.
+The bolded text will be the link to the Wikipedia article.